serverdensity/sd-agent-core-plugins/kafka/README.md

 ## Installation

-Install the `dd-check-kafka` package manually or with your favorite configuration manager
+Install the `sd-agent-kafka` package manually or with your favorite configuration manager

 ## Configuration